Saratoga swimming hole in Wyoming

 Photo Opportunities

 Capture steam rising from the pools during winter for dramatic shots.
-In summer, the interplay of sunlight on the water and lush greenery creates stunning images.
+In summer, the interplay of sunlight on the water and lush greenery creates striking images.
 The riverbank is ideal for wide-angle landscape photography.

 Conservation & Ethics